catherinetcai/kube-router-automation/README.md

 * **aws_key_name** - NO_DEFAULT_SET - The SSH key name in AWS that you want to
   use for logging into the instances
+* enable_ssm - true - If true, the Ansible inventory file will be generated to connect to AWS instances using SSM.
+If false, then SSH will be used.
 * **region** - `us-west-2` - The AWS region that you are deploying into
 * **name** - `kube-router` - The default name to use for AWS tags and instances
 * **tags** - `owner = "kube-router"` - Any additional tags that you want to set